 All police reports for running away, and ungovernable and incorrigible behavior, are automatically followed up by contacting the family concerned and then offering counseling services.

 Threshold offenders are first-time, nonviolent offenders or juveniles deemed to be at the beginning of a pattern of delinquency.
-Every juvenile arrest is screened for JOINS eligibility as a threshold offender.
+Every juvenile arrest is screened for eligibility to the JOINS program as a threshold offender.
 The JOINS program officers divert threshold offenders from the juvenile justice system.

 After being selected to participate in the program, all JOINS youth are assessed by case managers assigned by the Department of Juvenile Services (DJS), or professional counselors from the Department’s Counseling Team.
 By participating in volunteer projects related to their offenses, participants are allowed to make restitution for their actions while also helping grow self-esteem.
 Community restitution allows for a productive mentoring relationship with the JOINS clients.
 All victims receive restitution when it is appropriate to the case.